 Pursuant to an agreement between IM Ready and Earthbound (the "Earthbound Agreement"), Earthbound had intellectual property rights and brand-expansion and marketing rights related to the IM Trademarks and provided all design services related to the Isaac Mizrahi Business for IM Ready.
-In connection with the consummation of the acquisition by the Company of the Isaac Mizrahi Business, Old XCel and Earthbound entered into a contribution agreement (the "Contribution Agreement") pursuant to which, on the Closing Date, Earthbound contributed to the Company (i) the Earthbound Agreement, (ii) all intellectual property rights and brand-expansion and marketing rights held by Earthbound under the Earthbound Agreement, (iii) any intellectual property rights owned by or developed by Earthbound relating to the IM Brands owned by Earthbound and/or its affiliates, agents, officers, directors, employees, including all designs, archives and logos, (iv) all furnishings and equipment and other materials and assets used in connection with the Isaac Mizrahi Business and (v) all rights to any design software and equipment owned or licensed and used by Earthbound in connection with the Isaac Mizrahi Business (collectively, the "Earthbound Assets") in exchange for 944,688 shares of Common Stock.
+In connection with the consummation of the acquisition by the Company of the Isaac Mizrahi Business, Old XCel and Earthbound entered into a contribution agreement (the "Contribution Agreement") pursuant to which, on the Closing Date, Earthbound contributed to the Company (i) the Earthbound Agreement, (ii) all intellectual property rights and brand-expansion and marketing rights held by Earthbound under the Earthbound Agreement, (iii) any intellectual property rights owned by or developed by Earthbound relating to the IM Brands owned by Earthbound and/or its affiliates, agents, officers, directors, employees, including all designs, archives and logos, (iv) all furnishings and equipment and other materials and assets used in connection with the Isaac Mizrahi Business (collectively, the "Earthbound Assets") in exchange for 944,688 shares of Common Stock.
 Earthbound also purchased one (1) Unit in the Offering.
 The closing of the acquisition of the Isaac Mizrahi Business and Earthbound Assets occurred in conjunction with the consummation of the Merger, after which the Company terminated the Earthbound Agreement.